IITJ-RCAI/devcontainers/README.md

 Please shutdown the devcontainer when your work with it is done.

-To shutdown, use the following command in the terminal,
+To shutdown, use the following command in the terminal inside the devcontainer,

 `supervisorctl shutdown`